PaddlePaddle/PaddleSpeech/speechx/README.md

 2. Build `speechx` and `examples`.

-For now we using feature under `develop` branch of paddle, so we need install `paddlepaddle` nightly build version.
+For now we are using feature under `develop` branch of paddle, so we need to install `paddlepaddle` nightly build version.
 For example:
 ```
 source venv/bin/activate